How to Increase Accountability in Your Culture

 There are, fundamentally, two phases to building a high performing culture with high levels of transparency and accountability:

-2. Phase 2: Establish a Fair and Transparent System of Accountability
+2. Establish a Fair and Transparent System of Accountability

-The only way to ensure that performance expectations are met regularly in a way that makes sense is to set up a company-wide system that accurately exposes where people stand relative to performance expectations.
-The best systems are fair, timely, accurate, meaningful, consistent, proportionate, and relevant.
+The only way to ensure performance expectations are consistently met is to implement a company-wide system that clearly shows where individuals and teams stand relative to those expectations.
+The most effective systems are fair, timely, accurate, meaningful, and consistent — providing feedback that is proportionate and directly relevant to both roles and organizational goals.

 Four Attributes to Increase Accountability in Your Culture